bazineta/js8call/README.md

 - The DriftingDateTime class was a completely static class, masquerading as a namespace.
 Since any minimum required compiler is now namespace-aware, converted it to a namespace.
 Added a currentSecsSinceEpoch() fuction to match that of QDateTime.
+- Extracted JS8 submode constants and computation functions to a JS8::Submode namespace, for clarity; these were previously scattered throughout the MainWindow class, with some duplication in the plotter.
 - Incorporated revised audio device selection methodology from the upstream WSJTX implementation:
   1. Where possible audio devices that disappear are not forgotten until the user selects another device, this should allow temporarily missing devices or forgetting to switch